Deciphering the global production network from cross-border firm transactions: Discussion

-In terms of wider applications, there is a growing literature on 'embodied carbon' as carbon from input products is incorporated to final goods \citep{sato2014embodied}.
-Little is known, however, about so-called Scope 3 emissions - or those transmitted via supply chains - despite the fact they thought to be growing faster than other types of emissions \citep{hertwich2018growing}.
-This type of detailed network which captures - at least in theory - the full set of product relations could be used to track 'product life-cycle' emissions as products are manufactured and then used in other manufacturing processes \citep{wang2011green}.
+In terms of wider applications, there is a growing literature on 'embodied carbon' as carbon from input products is incorporated to final goods \cite{sato2014embodied}.
+Not enough is known, however, about so-called Scope 3 emissions - or those transmitted via supply chains - despite the fact they are thought to be growing faster than other types of emissions \cite{hertwich2018growing}.
+Hence our network, which captures global production paths, could be used to track cross-border 'product life-cycle' emissions as products are manufactured and then exported to be used in other manufacturing processes \cite{wang2011green}.
+Understanding how carbon 'relocates' in global supply chains is central to the successful implementation of Carbon Border Adjustment Mechanism (CBAM) policies, a landmark effort designed to prevent 'carbon leakage' across borders (i.e., when production shifts to regions with less strict emissions rules).
+Already in force in the EU, the UK aims to bring in its own version of CBAM in 2027.

-Here we show that country-product export diversification is associated with both forward and backward linkages, with a slightly stronger signal for backward linkages.
-The network could be used as a policy tool to identify opportunities in the form of upstream and downstream products which could be targets for industrial policy support.
-This type of policy approach is used, for example, in 'Smart Specialisation' efforts at a European level in which regions aim to specialise and diversify in related sectors \citep{balland2019smart}.
-Beyond nodes, it also sheds light on potential new edges.
-For example, it could be used to identify linkages which exist globally but not locally.

-There are some limitations to our approach, as well as potential sources of noise.
-In order to build our network, we aggregate data over 3 years based on advice from the supplier and our analysis of the raw firm-interaction data that suggests the data is most complete for these latter years.
-This approach, however, does not currently allow for temporal analysis.
+There are some further limitations to our approach, as well as potential sources of noise.
+Firstly, in order to build our network, we aggregate data over 3 years based on advice from the supplier and our analysis of the raw firm-interaction data that suggests the data is most complete for these latter years.
+This approach, however, does not allow for temporal analysis.
 Future work may investigate the extent to which disaggregating into distinct time periods and recomputing the network for each is feasible.
-Secondly, since our transactions are between entities located in different countries, we do not capture local linkages.
-For example, if the water used to produce beer is predominantly purchased locally, we may not capture it as a key input.
-Hence, we over-emphasise inputs and relationships in global value chains rather than local ones.
+Secondly, there is no doubt some noise in our data due to the uneven composition of the firm-level data.
+For example, while we have good coverage of firms across developed countries, we by no means have the 'universe' of all global firms in our dataset, and some countries/sectors will be more represented than others.
+This issue is less problematic for our tool than say country-specific or firm-level analysis, but nonetheless it will introduce noise which we cannot fully mitigate against.